 Yield: Coupon divided by the bond’s price.
 Look at the yield curve to figure out what return you can expect from your investment.

-Duration or maturity: Set number of years until your bond is fully paid and stops accruing interest.
+Duration or Maturity: Set number of years until your bond is fully paid and stops accruing interest.

-Yield to maturity: Yield you can expect if you hold your bond to maturity.
+Yield to Maturity: Yield you can expect if you hold your bond to maturity.

 Bond rating: Provided by private rating services, these letter grades indicate the credit quality of the bond.